SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 Vin High (min) DB |        1.35V | 1.26V | 1.75V | 2.31V | 3.5V |
 Vin High (min) DA/DD | 1.35V or 1.45 `*` | 1.26V | 1.75V | 2.31V | 3.5V |

 `*` The DA and DD (but not the DB) datasheets imply that the minimum guaranteed high is 1.45V in SMbus mode if running at less than 2.5v.
-Whether the different behavior on the DA is a reflection of an actual difference or a
+Whether this is an issue with the documentation or an actual difference is unclear.

 **SDA setup and hold times**